Research

 ORDA

-Data Management Plans are compulsory for all students who commenced their research programme from the 2019/20 academic year onwards and will be reviewed at Confirmation Review.
+Data Management Plans are compulsory for all students who commenced their research programme from the 2019/20 academic year onwards and are reviewed at Confirmation Review.
 Students should refer to the information on Data Management Plans and should consider using the DMP online tool.

 DMP Online